chylex/Minecraft-Java-Checker/README.md

 http://minecraft.curseforge.com/projects/java-version-checker

-The mod is in Public Domain, feel free to do whatever you want with it!
+The mod is in Public Domain, so do whatever you want with it!
 Hugs and mentions appreciated but not required.
 If you want to include Java Checker in your own mod, read the shading guide.

 ## Shading Java Checker into your mod